TRP scam: HC grants bail to BARC's ex-CEO Partho Dasgupta | Law-Order

 ''The bail plea is allowed.
 The applicant (Dasgupta) shall be released on bail after furnishing a personal bond of Rs 2 lakh and two sureties of the same amount,'' the HC said.

-The court allowed him to furnish a temporary cash surety of the same amount for a period of six weeks, until which he would have to submit the solvent sureties.
+The court allowed the former CEO of BARC, a top TV audience measurement agency, to furnish a temporary cash surety of the same amount for a period of six weeks, until which he would have to submit the solvent sureties.

-The court directed Dasgupta to surrender his passport to the police station concerned and not leave India without permission of the trial court.
+The judge directed Dasgupta, who was the BARC CEO from June 2013 to November 2019, to surrender his passport to the police station concerned and not leave India without permission of the trial court.

 ''The applicant shall attend the police station concerned on the first Saturday of each month for a period of six months.
-After that, he shall appear once in three months,'' it said.
+After that, he shall appear once in three months,'' the HC said.

+It is not clear as to how long the purported further investigation would continue.
+The applicant cannot be detained indefinitely in the facts of this case, the order said.

+The court noted that till date 15 persons, including Dasgupta, had been arrested in the case.

-Dasgupta approached the HC in January this year after a sessions court rejected his bail plea while noting that he had played a vital role in the scam and was its alleged ''mastermind''.
+It said, 14 accused have been granted bail.
+The applicant is the only person who is in custody.''
+Dasgupta approached the HC in January after a sessions court rejected his bail plea while noting he had played a vital role in the scam and was its alleged ''mastermind''.

 He was arrested on December 24 last year and is in jail since then.

-Dasgupta is accused of having misused his official position and conniving with ARG Outlier Media, the company which runs all Republic TV channels, and with Republic TV Editor-in-Chief Arnab Goswami, to manipulate TRPs.
+Dasgupta is accused of having misused his official position and conniving with ARG Outlier Media, the company which runs Republic TV channels, and with Republic TV Editor- in-Chief Arnab Goswami, to allegedly manipulate TRPs.

 The Republic TV has denied any wrongdoing.

-The Mumbai police while opposing Dasgupta's bail plea had said he played a direct role in the manipulation of TRPs for TV news channels.
+The Mumbai police, while opposing Dasgupta's bail plea, had said he played a ''direct role'' in the alleged manipulation of TRPs for TV news channels.

-The police had relied on Dasgupta's chats with Goswami where they discussed manipulation of TRPs.
+The police had relied on Dasgupta's purported chats with Goswami where they allegedly discussed manipulation of TRPs, measured by recording viewership data at sample households and crucial for attracting advertisers.

-Dasgupta's counsel Ponda earlier urged the HC to grant him bail, saying the police had already filed their charge sheet in the case and his custodial interrogation was not required any more.
+Dasgupta's counsel Ponda had earlier urged the HC to grant him bail, saying the police had already filed their charge-sheet and his client's custodial interrogation was not required any more.

-Ponda had also told the HC that Dasgupta's WhatsApp chats, including his chats with co-accused Goswami, were merely ''lose talks''.
+Ponda had also told the HC that Dasgupta's WhatsApp chats, including those with co-accused Goswami, were merely ''loose talks''.

 He was admitted to the ICU of the J J Hospital and was discharged on January 22.